 As of September 2021, EOS is the 40th largest cryptocurrency with a market cap of $3.7 billion—its fully diluted market capitalization, the result of the calculation of all the tokens that could ever be minted—is around the value of its landmark ICO.

-But what is EOS, what’s its story, and how can you buy it?Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+But what is EOS, what’s its story, and how can you buy it?Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 How EOS works